Smartling/SmartlingHelp/_articles/11-things-you-can-do-to-improve-your-smartling-glossary-and-the-quality-of-your-translation.md

 title: 11 things you can do to improve your  Smartling glossary (and the quality of your  translation)
 draft: true
 Applies to:
-  GDN: false
+  GDN: true
-  Application-Resource-Files: false
+  Application-Resource-Files: true
-  CMS-Connectors: false
+  CMS-Connectors: true
-edition:
+edition: Express
 redirect-url:
 wistia:
   video: false